-Regular ServicesHome / Service and Events / Regular Services
+Regular ServicesHome / Service and Events / Regular Service

-This is a Sunday morning service, usually held on the first Sunday of the month, and also used for celebrations such as Christmas, Easter and other Festival occasions in the Church Calendar.
-See Order of Service for a typical Sung Eucharist.
+A Sunday morning service, usually held on the first Sunday of the month, and also used for celebrations such as Christmas, Easter and other Festival occasions in the Church Calendar.

 The service is a service of Holy Communion and usually includes a sermon and four hymns.
 The term "Sung" means that, in addition to the hymns, some parts of the service are sung by the congregation.
 The words and music are in the service booklet and are easy to sing!